maximofcom/book-english/README.md

 "Real Foreign Language" is a spoken language and a video.
 If you don't see the context, you don't know exactly what is going on.
 You are supposed to guess from the book, but the book is a small part of what is happening.
 This causes the problem of what translation to choose for a foreign word from a dictionary.

+If you learn a foreign language with the help of movies, TV series with original subtitles, you are actually learning two different foreign languages at the same time - written language and spoken language.
+And because the human visual system is ten times more powerful than the human auditory system, you memorise the foreign word as a picture of letters, and the audio word is suppressed by this picture.
+So it is very easy to learn to read, and impossible to learn to understand movies.